bitquery/streaming-data-platform-docs/docs/examples/Arbitrum/esgmx-api.md

 The GLP pool is where all trades on the platform are settled.
 Regardless of trading outcomes, GLP holders are rewarded with 70% of platform fees, offering a substantial yield opportunity based on revenue rather than token emissions.

-This section covers how to retrieve staking information on GMX.
+This section covers how to retrieve staking information on esGMX and vGLP.

 ## Latest esGMX Transfers